13 Great Reasons to Visit New Zealand

 You can book your hostel with Hostelworld as they have the biggest inventory and best deals.
 If you want to stay somewhere other than a hostel, use Booking.com as they consistently return the cheapest rates for guesthouses and cheap hotels.

-If you’re looking for places to stay, here is a complete list of my favorite hostels in New Zealand.
+If you’re looking for more places to stay, here is a complete list of my favorite hostels in New Zealand.

 Don’t Forget Travel Insurance